sohamsharma21/EcoLogix/README.md

 cp .env.example .env

 # Edit .env file with your credentials
-# See Configuration section below
+# See SETUP_GUIDE.md for detailed instructions
 ```

 ### Step 3: Frontend Setup